 Metal Coating Process Corporation - Charlotte, North Carolina

-I know that a company in Texas has very good luck electropolishing the bores of rifle barrels (mostly 4140).
+A. I know that a company in Texas has very good luck electropolishing the bores of rifle barrels (mostly 4140).
 There shouldn't be too much difference between 4140 and 4130.
 Good Luck.Howard Bailey

 - Flagstaff, Arizona